-Students must fulfill the basic requirements for the A.M. degree as set forth in the Bulletin of the Office of Graduate Studies in Arts & Sciences.
-In addition, A.M candidates must adhere to the course of study described below, which consists of 36 hours of credit (12 courses), and a comprehensive examination.
-Students entering the program from outside the university should expect to take two years to finish the Master’s degree if they take nine hours per semester, less time if they take more.
+Students must fulfill the basic requirements for the MA degree as set forth in the Bulletin of the Office of Graduate Studies in Arts & Sciences.
+In addition, MA candidates must adhere to the course of study described below, which consists of 36 hours of credit (12 courses), and a comprehensive examination.
+Students entering the program from outside the university should expect to take two years to finish the Master’s degree if they take nine credits per semester, less time if they take more.

 Visual Analysis